gustavofring2/BookmarkletsByGus/README.md

 TAB CLOAK: Cloaks the name of a tab with whatever you choose, and has a customisable icon.
 BLOOKET SET GOLD: Sets the amount of gold you have in Blooket. (only works for some blooket games) DESTROY SITE: Use arrow keys to move and space to shoot.
 Fly a plane and destroy things to get points.
+3-D PAGE: Makes a page 3-D with customisable settings.
 More Bookmarklets coming soon!
 Make sure to chat in Discussions!